 Cragganmore and The Strathspey Railway

 Cragganmore was built in 1869 at Ballindalloch in Speyside.
-The distillery was founded by one John Smith, who chose the location for it’s good water supply and proximity to the Strathspey Railway.
+The distillery was founded by one John Smith, who chose the location for its excellent water supply and proximity to the Strathspey Railway.

 Distillers saw their businesses flourish but the railway line wasn’t so lucky and was eventually closed down in 1968, following a massive restructuring project at British Railways.
 It lay dormant until a group of rail enthusiasts got together in 1971 to form the Strathspey Railway Company.
 In the years that followed, significant time and effort went into preserving the line and by 1978, trains were running again, travelling from Aviemore to Broomhill with plans in place to extend to Grantown-on-Spey.

-Taste: Lovely silky texture with notes of Apple, Pear, Grapes, Lime, Vanilla and Toffee.
+Taste: Lovely texture with good weight.
+Notes of Apple, Pear, Grapes, Lime, Vanilla and Toffee.